By Cindy Currie, SPC5, PMI-ACP, PMP

 The classroom instructors did a very good job explaining the material with an online setting.
 The breakout groups are a good way to keep everyone engaged.

 The simulation was awesome!
 It really helped fill in those gaps I had in my knowledge and experience.

 I really enjoyed the thorough discussions on questions.

 In the spirit of relentless improvement, we continue with the end-of-day feedback surveys, review them promptly, and incorporate any changes that we can make for the next day of class.
 As one participant commented: “Feels like your fine-tuning adjustments are paying off well.”

-We continue to work with Scaled Agile-provided virtual learning materials, our own judgement and experience coupled with participant feedback, and ongoing relentless improvement activities for these classes.
-We are now planning for our fourth remote delivery, and yes, our fourth course – SAFe for Teams 5.0 this time.
+We continue to work with Scaled Agile-provided virtual learning materials, our own judgment and experience coupled with participant feedback, and ongoing relentless improvement activities for these classes.
+We are now planning for our fifth remote delivery, and yes, our fourth course – SAFe for Teams 5.0 this time.